How to Earn Extra Discounts As a Community College Student

 Before paying for the rising cost of a movie ticket, always remember to show your student ID.
 Movie theaters often offer significant savings for students, with some theaters reducing ticket prices by 25 percent or more.

-Additionally, students enjoy discounts through local restaurants, especially for those that operate near your campus.
+Additionally, students enjoy discounts at local restaurants, especially those near their campus.
 Restaurants and entertainment locations near a college campus typically offer 10% student discounts or a special incentive for visiting the establishment on a specific day of the week.

 Most public cultural centers in your city will offer student discounts.
 When you visit a museum, botanical garden, or historical society, ask about student discounts.
 Performing arts theaters and orchestras usually offer student discounts as well.
 More often than not, you can enjoy savings that will leave more money in your wallet.

 Sports fans should take advantage of student discounts at local sporting events.
-Most professional sporting teams offer student discounts, although you will need to inquire about applicable dates.
-You often need to purchase the discounted tickets in advance as well, but the effort is certainly worth the savings.
+Most professional sporting teams offer student discounts, although you must inquire about applicable dates.
+You often need to purchase discounted tickets in advance, but the effort is worth the savings.

-This video outlines 10 things college students get for free.
+This video outlines ten things college students get for free.

 Health, Beauty, and Fitness for Every Budget

 Students can also maintain their health and appearance while cutting down on costs as well.
-For example, Virginia Highlands Community College (VHCC), located in Covington, has secured many discounts for their students.
+For example, Virginia Highlands Community College (VHCC), located in Covington, has secured many student discounts.
 Specifically, students who want to improve their physiques can take advantage of student discounts by visiting cooperating facilities such as:

 • Absolute Jiu-Jitsu